ircv3/ircv3-specifications/specification/metadata-3.2.md

-Metadata SHOULD be presentable via NickServ or similar service in order to allow for persistent metadata; the format for encapsulating `METADATA` events for persistance MUST be as follows:
+Metadata SHOULD be presentable via NickServ or similar service in order to allow for persistent metadata; the format for encapsulating `METADATA` events for persistence MUST be as follows:

 `PRIVMSG <Service> :<Metadata command>`